 Homicides, kidnappings, so-called Medellin Cartel are a few illicit things that could flash in front of you when you think of Medellin.
-However, the truth is Medellin would hit you with an inescapable assaults of friendliness.
+However, the truth is Medellin would hit you with an inescapable assault of friendliness.
 None of which you can imagine while reading about the history of the city.

 Medellin has an excellent transport system.
 Metro Medellin is one of the signs that the city is prevailing from its grisly past.
 Busses and flights from major cities of Colombia operate regularly to Medellin.